 By operating the switcher in Multi Program 2 mode, a single switcher mix/ effects bank can be used to create two separate video outputs, referred to as "main" and "sub."
 You can set backgrounds, keys, and transitions for each of main and sub.
-Keys 2 to 4, however, are common to main and sub.
 For example, immediately after a score in baseball two versions of the scene can be provided as shown below, and switched simultaneously.

-For details, see "Multi Program 2" (page 473).
+For details, see "Multi Program 2" (page 477).